NoroThinksHeCanCode/claim-freq-models/README.md

 ### Key Methods:
 - **Generalized Linear Models (GLMs)**: A foundational statistical approach for claim frequency modeling.
 - **Generalized Additive Models (GAMs)**: An extension of GLMs that introduces flexibility with smooth functions for predictors.
-- **Metrics Used**: AIC, BIC and Poisson Deviance for GLMs
+- **Metrics Used**: Poisson Deviance and test MSE

 ## Repository Structure

 - `notebooks/`
-  - Contains the main Jupyter Notebook with all analyses and visualizations.
+  - Contains the main Jupyter Notebooks with all analyses and visualizations.
 - `data.zip`
   - Raw and processed datasets (ensure compliance with dataset usage terms).
 - `summary`
-  - Outputs and model descriptions.
+  - Data descriptions, outputs and model descriptions.
 - `README.md`
   - This file.